legendum/pass/README.md

 This would provide the following passwords:

-* Gmail: Uwvf6g3cWrrM5M1IKk3VTQ54sqhDodd%zv40o5^d5qfL
+* Gmail: *Uwvf6g3cWrrM5M1IKk3VTQ54sqhDodd%zv40o5^d5qfL*
-* Facebook: 03n#E5b2yMmDpT@7zVvdlObc32bxnarX1IMtYYaj0Z
+* Facebook: *03n#E5b2yMmDpT@7zVvdlObc32bxnarX1IMtYYaj0Z*

 To crack your password, a hacker would need to know both your `PASS_SALT` value *and* your memorized formula for composing pass phrases.
 Obviously you should share neither of these with other people.
+They'd also need this "pass" program, so you might want to keep this a secret too.

+I hope you find "pass" to be useful!

+Author: kevin.hutchinson@legendum.com